If you can't get to Ireland for St. Patrick's Day, Boston may be your next best bet!

 Boston has its own 20-site Irish Heritage Trail.
 It was first described in a book titled Guide to the New England Irish by Michael P. Quinlin, Colette Minogue Quinlin and Colene M. Minogue, which is now out of print.
 Maps are available at the Greater Boston Convention & Visitors Bureau's Boston Common Visitor Center and at the Prudential Center Visitor Information Center.

 So you wanna know where you can find corned beef and cabbage in Boston?

 Durgin Park near Faneuil Hall is known for its traditional New England Corned Beef and Cabbage Dinners.
 Call 617-227-2038 for a serving schedule.
 The Burren Pub in Somerville is another ideal place to dine out on St. Patrick's Day.
-On March 17, they're hosting a St. Patrick's Day Dinner Show with four seatings, and there are afternoon seatings on Saturday and Sunday, March 18 and 19, as well.
+On March 17, they're hosting a St. Patrick's Day Dinner Show with six seatings, and there is a noon performance on Sunday, March 18, as well.
 Tickets are just $25 including a meal of traditional Irish favorites.
 Gayot has more ideas for St. Patrick's Day dining in Boston.

 The Boston Irish Tourism Association has a round-up of more Irish Exhibits and Events in Massachusetts throughout the month of March.
-And while you're driving around in Boston, tune in WROL Irish Hit Parade Radio at 950 AM on your dial.
+And while you're driving around in Boston on Saturday or Sunday, tune in WROL Irish Hit Parade Radio at 950 AM on your dial.